mastapegs/mastapegs/README.md

 ## My Goal

-My plan is to create a tutoring and web design business, based in RI.
+My plan is to create a tutoring and web design business, based in Rhode Island.

 ### Local Entrepreneur and Small Business Web Applications